Emperor-Jarlemagne/FullstackOpen/part1/README.md

 - [node](https://nodejs.org/en/download)

 ## Start The Application
-There is one application by folder, to start an application:
+There is one application by folder.
+To start an application:

-## Head to the desired exercise (courseContent, unicafe or anecdotes)
+## Head to the desired exercise (courseinfo, unicafe or anecdotes)
 ```
- $ cd courseContent
+ $ cd courseinfo
  # Start the application
  $ npm start
  ```